rezahasetiaputra/test/README.md

 use normal chrome browser
 `robot tests/`

-please note : You have To have chromedriver on your machine
+please note : You have to have chromedriver on your machine

 Thanks
 Regards